 Opening Hours: Nuremberg Castle is open daily from 9:00 am- 6:00 pm (April to September), and 10:00 am- 4:00 pm (October to March).
 It’s closed during some holidays including New Year’s Day, Shrove Tuesday, and December 24, 25 and 31.
 Confirm current opening hours here.

 Entrance Fee: Tickets to Nuremberg Castle costs €5.50.
 This includes the Palas with double chapel and the Imperial Castle Museum.
-The Imperial Palace combination ticket cost €7 and includes the Palas with double chapel, Deep Well, Sinwell Tower, and museum.
+The Imperial Palace combination ticket costs €7 and includes the Palas with double chapel, Deep Well, Sinwell Tower, and museum.
 Children under 18 are admitted free of charge.
+Confirm current prices here.

 - The Deep Well can only be visited with a guided tour and requires a separate ticket.
 Tickets for the well and Sinwell Tower cost €3.00, so it’s most economical to buy the combination ticket if you plan on visiting the well as part of your Nuremberg Castle tour.
 Tours of the Deep Well run every half hour (check at the office for specific times).